Geometric tortoise: Habitat

 The geometric tortoise is naturally restricted to the far south-western corner of the Western Cape Province, South Africa.
 It used to occur as far north as Piketberg, as far south as Gordons Bay and eastwards into the Breede River valley.
 The habitat type of geometric tortoise is known as the renosterveld, which is located at the extreme southwestern part of the Western Cape Province of South Africa.
-The renosterveld forms part of the Fynbos Biomes, a vegetation zone characterized by a Mediterranean climate.
+The renosterveld forms part of the Fynbos biome, a vegetation zone characterised by a Mediterranean climate.
 There is a fusion of heathlands and shrublands with beginning and ending points hard to distinguish.
 Shrublands can then be further broken down into strandveld, coastal renosterveld and intercoastal renosterveld.

 The geometric tortoise is able to have specific dietary preferences, adaptation to wet habitats and topographical factors to survival in the habitat.
 The distribution range of the geometric tortoise lies within a winter rainfall area, which has 350–600 mm annual precipitation.
-The agriculture utilization and urban development of the renosterveld are the major factors responsible for the massive decline on the number of tortoises.
+The agriculture utilisation and urban development of the renosterveld are the major factors responsible for the massive decline on the number of tortoises.
 The destruction of renosterveld reduced the habitat of geometric tortoises to less than 3% of its original size, which has only 4000-5000 hectares remaining.
 Namely food, cover, nesting and the ability to move around in the habitat are four main biological factors, which are important for the survival of geometric tortoises in their habitat.
 Geometric tortoises prefer low-lying and well-drained areas, which have a higher percentage of shrub cover and canopy cover at 50 cm above ground level.

 The last population in Cape Town died out in the tiny Harmony Flats Reserve.
 The species was believed to be extinct in the 1960s, but a surviving population was discovered in 1972 and it now occurs in three isolated pockets where it is conserved.
 A population in the Ceres valley, one in the Tulbagh-Worcester valley, and a group surviving on the coastal lowlands to the southwest.

 These colourful tortoises live only in lowland fynbos and renosterveld vegetation, meaning that their populations are easily isolated by mountains which they cannot cross.